jkaninda/okapi/README.md

 ### OpenAPI/Swagger Integration

 Okapi provides automatic OpenAPI (Swagger) documentation generation with built-in UI support.
-The documentation is dynamically generated from your route definitions.
+The documentation is dynamically generated from your route definitions, keeping your API documentation always in sync with your implementation.

 #### Quick Start